Wyoming Mechanic Lien Law: Complete Guide

 What are the notice requirements for Wyoming public works bond claims?

-Subcontractors and suppliers not in privity with the general contractor must provide written notice to the GC within 75 days of last furnishing.
-Suit must be filed between 90 days and 1 year after last furnishing.
+Subcontractors and suppliers not in privity with the general contractor must give written notice to the general contractor within 60 days of first furnishing.
+Suit on the bond must be commenced within 1 year after first publication of the notice of final payment on state Department of Administration and Information projects; on other public projects, the bond's language controls.

 What is the deadline to file suit to enforce a Wyoming construction mechanic lien?

 Suit must be commenced within 180 days of the date the mechanic lien was filed.
-For public works bond claims, suit must be filed between 90 days and 1 year after last furnishing.
+For public works bond claims, suit must be commenced within 1 year after first publication of the notice of final payment on state Department of Administration and Information projects; on other public projects, the bond's language controls.